-6. APPENDIX 2: THE REGION OF PEEL MAJOR OFFICE INCENTIVES PROGRAM (MOI)
+APPENDIX 2: THE REGION OF PEEL MAJOR OFFICE INCENTIVES PROGRAM (MOI)

-6.1 Introduction
+i.
+Introduction

 The Region's Major Office Incentives (MOI) Program is a partnership program between the Region of Peel and its three local municipalities (Brampton, Caledon and Mississauga) to provide financial incentives to encourage major office development and support the Region's employment forecast targets.